-VIRGINIA BEACH, Va. – The man accused of threatening to kill Congressman Scott Taylor and his staff members has been ordered to undergo a mental competency review to determine whether he can stand trial.
+VIRGINIA BEACH, Va. – The man accused of threatening to kill Congressman Scott Taylor and his staff members was ordered to undergo a mental competency review to determine whether he can stand trial.

 Wallace Godwin was charged with threatening to murder or assault a U.S. official.